Installing Git on Linux, Mac or Windows

 If Git isn’t installed on your computer, the terminal prompts you with the following message:

-These developer tools surrounding Xcode and Xcode app development utilities are available from Apple.
-Once you follow the prompts and agree to them, at the end of the process you have a working version of Git.
+The Mac developer tools include Xcode and the Xcode app development utilities.
+After you follow the prompts, agree to them, and download Git for Mac, at the end of the process you have a working version of Git.

 Execute the following command on your Mac terminal: